Definitely-not-AWS-Workshops/workshop-2-blog/content/9-Set-Up-AWSome-Books-Repository/2-Review-CI-Workflow/_index.md

   - Upload the built image as an artifact.

 **scan-image**
-- Scans the Docker image for vulnerabilities.
+- Purpose: scans the Docker image for vulnerabilities.
 - Depends on: **build-image** job.
 This job might wait for the build-image job to be successful before running.
 - Steps:
   - Download the image artifact built in job **build-image**.